LedgerHQ/wallet-api/README.md

 # How does it works

-The Platform API defines an interface for applications and wallets to interact within the Ledger ecosystem, allowing cross compatibilitiy between applications and wallets, in a currency agnostic way.
+The Wallet API defines an interface for applications and wallets to interact within the Ledger ecosystem, allowing cross compatibilitiy between applications and wallets, in a currency agnostic way.

 <!-- TODO: link to reference implementations of client and server once available -->
 Each wallet and application then needs to implement this interface.
 In this repo, you will find a reference implementation for the client part of the interface and one for the server parth of the interface, under the `/packages` directory.